 What’s the communication range of the radio?

 The range is highly dependant on the terrain and conditions.
 A license free radio (PMR 446) has just 0.5W of power output; but with a commercial licensed radio you have 4-5W of power output, plus the facility to introduce further equipment to enhance the system if you would like.
 Please drop us an email to establish your needs.

 The Waste Electrical and Electronic Equipment (WEEE) Directive is now UK law.
 The legislation aims to make producers pay for the collection, treatment and recovery of waste electrical equipment.
 The regulations also mean that suppliers of equipment like High Street shops and Internet retailers must allow consumers to return their waste equipment free of charge.

 If you buy a new two way radio from us we would accept your old two way radio and prevent it going into a landfill site by disposing of it safely.
 Customers must return their WEEE item to us within 28 days of purchasing their new item.
 Sussex Communications offers a safe and secure decommissioning of your old equipment.
 Radios are refurbished and resold wherever possible thus saving the impact on the environment.

 Is there an earpiece for all types of radios?

 The different brands have their own connection type, and currently there isn’t a single connector or adaptor that will work for all radios, so before purchasing please check the radio you are using.

 I cannot hear through the earpiece?

-Common problems are that the acoustic tube can get blocked, this can range from the obvious small piece of earwax to dust, the best practice is to run water through the tube and then dry extensively, preferably in sunlight.
-Then try the tube again, if this persists they you may need to purchase a new acoustic tube.
+Common problems are that the acoustic tube can get blocked, this can range from the obvious small piece of earwax to dust.
+Best practice is to run water through the tube and then dry extensively, preferably in sunlight.
+Then try the tube again.
+If this persists then you may need to purchase a new acoustic tube.